Magnolia Public School District

 What are the responsibilities of the learning disabilities teacher consultant?

+We use the Commission of Special Services, Delta T, and EBS for contracted LDTC services.
 The learning consultant (LDT-C) is trained to determine the learning styles of students, to determine specific achievement levels in a variety of content areas, and to recommend specific teaching methods and strategies that may benefit a student.
 This professional is generally called upon to model specific strategies and methods that may benefit students.

 What are the responsibilities of the school social worker?